 1 ripe banana

 Cook the oatmeal per product instruction.
-Adding almond milk is entirely up to you depending on how diluted your oatmeal to be.
+Adding almond milk is entirely up to you depending on how watery you want your oatmeal to be.
 Top with the rest of the ingredients.
 You may also like to slice the banana and add it to the bowl.

 *The darker the color of the fruits, the higher the anti-oxidants it contains.
 Anti-oxidants help remove free radicals.
 Free radicals are produced in the body due to unhealthy foods, stress, chemicals, toxic substances, etc. They disrupt the body's cellular function that results in a wide array of health problems.